LIFEANO 给生活另一种可能

 Todai-ji Temple

-The head temple of the Kegon school of Japanese Buddhism and one of the Seven Great Temples of Nanto.
-Built in 728 by the devoted Buddhist Emperor Shomu, it earned its name from its location east of the capital, Heijokyo-kyō.
-It also houses Saidai-ji Temple, a corresponding temple.
-Emperor Shomu subsequently constructed over 68 Kokubun-ji temples (officially known as the "Temple of the Four Heavenly Kings Protecting the Country") across Japan, with Todai-ji Temple being the highest-ranking headquarters.
+Todai-ji is the head temple of the Kegon sect of Japanese Buddhism and one of the Seven Great Temples of Nara.
+It was built in 728 by Emperor Shomu, a devout Buddhist, and is named for its location east of the capital, Heijō-kyō.
+There is a corresponding temple, Saidai-ji.
+Emperor Shomu subsequently built over 68 Kokubun-ji (officially known as "Konkokō Shitenno-gokoku-no-ji") throughout Japan, with Todai-ji being the highest-ranking head temple.

-The Great Buddha Hall at this temple is 57 meters wide and 50 meters deep, making it the world's largest wooden structure.
-It houses a statue of Vairocana Buddha, over 15 meters tall.
-The temple also includes the Nandaemun Gate, Nigatsu-do Hall, Sangatsu-do Hall, and the Shosoin Repository.
-The Nandaemun Gate houses the famous twin Vajrapani statues.
-Nigatsu-do Hall overlooks the Great Buddha Hall and the city of Nara.
+The Great Buddha Hall of this temple is 57 meters wide and 50 meters deep, making it the world's largest wooden structure.
+Inside, it houses a 15-meter-tall statue of the Vairocana Buddha.
+Other buildings within the temple complex include the South Gate, Nigatsu-do Hall, Sangatsu-do Hall, and the Shosoin Repository.
+The South Gate features the famous twin Vajra warrior statues; Nigatsu-do Hall offers panoramic views of the Great Buddha Hall and Nara city.

 Registration Instructions

-● The group will gather in Osaka, Japan on October 16, 2025 (Thursday) and disband in Osaka, Japan on October 21 (Tuesday).
-Please make appropriate arrangements for your schedule before and after the gathering.
+●Meeting in Osaka, Japan on October 16, 2025 (Thursday) and disbanding in Osaka, Japan on October 21, 2025 (Tuesday).
+Please make appropriate arrangements for your itinerary before and after the meeting.

 Precautions

-● Customer service will contact you one week in advance after registration, so please keep your WeChat and phone numbers open;
+●Our customer service will contact you one week in advance after you register.
+Please keep your WeChat and phone accessible.

-● Children under 6 years old are not recommended to participate.
-Minors aged 6-14 and seniors over 70 years old must be accompanied by family members to register together;
+●Children under 6 years old are not recommended to participate.
+Minors aged 6-14 and seniors over 70 years old must be accompanied by a family member to register.

-●This study tour in Japan involves visa processing, which you will need to handle on your own.
-Please allow ample time for this process in advance to avoid any disruption to your study tour plans!
+●This study abroad program in Japan involves visa issues, which you will need to handle yourself.
+Please be sure to allow ample time for the visa application process to avoid affecting your study abroad plans!

 Activity Fees

-●The fee includes: meals, accommodation, transportation and lectures from the time of gathering to the time of disbanding;
+●The fee includes: meals, accommodation, transportation, and lectures by the instructor from the time of assembly until the end of the assembly period;

-●The fee does not include: round trips before and after the meeting, and other expenses not listed.
+●The fee does not include: round-trip transportation before and after the meeting, and other expenses not listed.

 Worry-free refund policy

-● If the event is cancelled due to force majeure, any unincurred fees will be refunded;
+●If the event is cancelled due to force majeure, all unused fees will be refunded;

-●If you are unable to participate in the event due to personal reasons, no refund will be given (the place is transferable).
-Please do not take pictures if you mind.
+●If you are unable to attend the event due to personal reasons, no refund will be given (spot is transferable).
+Please do not bid if you mind.
 Thank you for your understanding.